-The War that Saved my Life by Kimberly Brubaker is one of the best children’s novels I have read in quite some time.
+The War that Saved My Life by Kimberly Brubaker is one of the best children’s novels I have read in quite some time.
 Recommended for grades 5-8, this historical fiction novel has everything you’d want to teach your students: history, complex characters, raw events, life lessons, heartbreaking and heartwarming scenes, and so much more.
 If you’ve never read it, go do so!
-If you teach this amazing book, here are five activities for The War that Saved My Life that your students can complete for deeper learning.
+If you teach this amazing book, here are five activities (with some recently updated bonus activities) for The War that Saved My Life that your students can complete for deeper learning.

 Summary of The War that Saved My Life